rippedpiracy/docs/PC Software/games.md

 **[RuTor](http://rutor.info) (Torrent)**

-An old Russian site that has plenty of content but with generally less seeders.
+An old Russian tracker that has plenty of content but with generally less seeders.
+Some Repackers upload exclusively here.
 **_NOTE: Only get Games from R.G.
 Mechanics, Chovka, XATAB and FitGirl_**.

 ## Repackers